-In our current operating environment, due in part to macroeconomic factors, we continue to experience various labor challenges, including, for example significant competition for skilled manufacturing and production employees; pressure to increase wages as a result of inflationary pressures, and at times, a shortage of qualified full-time labor.
-Outside suppliers that we rely on have also experienced similar labor challenges.
+In our current operating environment, due in part to macroeconomic factors, we continue to experience various labor challenges, including competition for skilled manufacturing and production employees, pressure to increase wages as a result of inflationary pressures, and at times, a shortage of qualified full-time labor.
 The future success of our operations depends on our ability, and the ability of third parties on which we rely, to identify, recruit, develop and retain qualified and talented individuals in order to supply and deliver our products.
-A prolonged shortage or inability to retain qualified labor could decrease our ability to effectively produce and meet customer demand and efficiently operate our facilities, which could negatively impact our business and have a material adverse effect on our results of operations.
+A prolonged shortage or inability to retain qualified labor could decrease our ability to effectively produce and meet client demand and efficiently operate our facilities, which could negatively impact our business and have a material adverse effect on our results of operations.
 Higher wages to attract new and retain existing employees, as well as higher costs to purchase services from third parties, could negatively impact our results of operations.